lxc/incus/doc/authorization.md

 (openfga-model)=
 ### OpenFGA model

-With OpenFGA, access to a particular API resource is determined by the users relationship to it.
+With OpenFGA, access to a particular API resource is determined by the user's relationship to it.
 These relationships are determined by an [OpenFGA authorization model](https://openfga.dev/docs/concepts#what-is-an-authorization-model).
-The Incus OpenFGA authorization model describes API resources in terms of their relationship to other resources, and a relationship a user or group may have with that resource.
+The Incus OpenFGA authorization model describes API resources in terms of their relationship to other resources, and a relationship a user or group might have with that resource.
 Some convenient relations have also been built into the model:

 - `server -> admin`: Full access to Incus.